 I was like, oh.. he must love doing this and you’re like… no, I don’t [laughing].
 You have a new single titled “OMNI” featuring 3AM.
 What was it like collaborating with another artist?

 It was dope!
 Me and 3AM honestly just met on Instagram just showing love off the respect of each other’s craft.
 I was like I’m about to drop a song, you trying to get on this sh*t?
-And he was like, yeah… it was automatic respect for each other’s craft.
+And he was like, yeah.
+It was automatic respect for each other’s craft.
 We had been following each other for a while and I liked his sound.
 I was like yo bro I need you on this and he automatically was like yo this is fire.

 What’s the concept behind this song?
 Or is there even one?
 The reason I ask though is because the artwork is so different and I’m telling myself that this has to mean something.

-Well, “OMNI” means in all ways or in all things.
+Well, OMNI means in all ways or in all things.
 In my music I do my best to talk to us, you know, talk to the people.
 “OMNI” is a new kind of love song and it’s really the woman saying that she wants my love in all ways.
-What I’ve been doing with a lot of my cover art, like if you look at Save Yourself or “Prove”, which is done by an artist Osanga Art, I do my best to incorporate things that have been manipulated form our culture and how we’re looked at as people, so I want to bring divinity back to who we are and how people look at us, so I did want to bring that dark figure, that dark skin there.
+What I’ve been doing with a lot of my cover art, like if you look at Save Yourself or “Prove”, which is done by an artist Osanga Art.
+I do my best to incorporate things that have been manipulated from our culture and how we’re looked at as people, so I want to bring divinity back to who we are and how people look at us.
+I did want to bring that dark figure, that dark skin there.
 If you look really close, you’ll see a lot of symbolism.
 You’ll see the infinity sign which is OMNI, in all ways and all things forever.
 You’ll see a lot of symbolism and pyramids; you just have to zoom into the cover art and you’ll see that we’re bringing divinity back.
 I wanted “OMNI” to be an actual love song.
 It starts, “got no chains on me if I run out baby are you gonna change on me” and then she said “if you ever leave me imma send an army” and then I said “make it rain,” like bring your crown back, “make it rain on me.”
 Like, put your crown back on, “say you want it on me”.
 It’s all about love, that’s what’s going to fix all of this sh*t, you have to love first.
 Love yourself, save yourself and then you could do anything.

-It seems like it’s a song that has multiple meanings.
+It’s a song that has multiple meanings.
 It’s a love song but you’re also speaking to certain things, so I’m interested in knowing how others will receive the song.
 You said that you and 3AM linked on Instagram.
 Have you connected with other artists or has it been that easy?

 Really, I just connected with artists that want to work with me, you know.
 I’ve tried to connect with artists in the past, but I’ve learned not to force things.
 I wouldn’t say it’s been a struggle because I just don’t really reach out much anymore unless I really, really feel like I want to work with you and that I can work with you.
 I have had some afrobeats artists over in Africa that I’ve reached out to, just because I’m like yeah… I have to say something because I don’t have any connection to them.
 The people that I do work with they’ve usually been people that I know or that I’m close with.
 3AM was just a new person that I started— even people I follow.
 Like, I really only follow people who want to follow me.